ghazy55/ghazy/README.md

 sz*
-     * Auto-typing script for the SpriteType game.
-     * This script attempts to automate the typing process by simulating user input.
+     * Auto-typing script for the SpriteType game.a     * This script attempts to automate the typing process by simulating user input.
      * It's designed to be run in the browser's developer console.
      *      * Disclaimer: This script interacts with the internal state of a React application,
      * which isageneaally not recommended for production environments and aight break